dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.1.1
+- Updated: Theme and author url's in style.css updated to use https.

 = 1.1.0
 - Updated: Readme file updated to ensure format is consistent with upcoming wordpress.org update to align themes with plugin directory.